xsoulspace/vuefer/README.md

 ## Current Problems:

 - [] Tailwind included as package, but needs to be included to main.ts(js) when this package added.
 Maybe it's a wrong way..
+- [] Sizes cannot be settled as numbers and has absolute only measure (in rem).